heroicrelics.org

 This is F-1 engine serial number F-4023; the nozzle extension is from F-5034.
 Alan Lawrie tells me that F-4023 was originally installed on Apollo 8 (S-IC-3) and underwent static firing with that stage.
 The stage was delivered to KSC for launch but the engine failed a later test and was removed in May 1968.

-The nozzle extension displayed with this engine is from F-5034.
+The nozzle extension displayed nearby is from F-5034.
 This engine was the spare engine assigned to S-IC-5 (from Apollo 10).
 F-5036, originally installed in the stage, was removed and F-5034 was installed in its place; F-5034 ultimately went on to power the Apollo 10 mission.
 During the swap-out, the crew apparently retained F-5036's nozzle extension and installed it on F-5034, leaving F-5034's extension behind for us to enjoy today.

 dsc58311.jpg